ebiwd/EBI-Framework/README.md

 # EBI-Framework

+This, the EBI Visual Framework, is the successor to the current EBI Compliance Theme and is targeted for an autumn 2016 release.

-This repo contains the various assets that make the EBI Visual Framewok (CSS, JS, and a few images and build scripts).
+Homed here are the various assets that make the EBI Visual Framewok (CSS, JS, and a few images and build scripts).

 ## Do I need to download this?

 No. The vast majority of users should link to the EBI hosted files.

-To use the framework you'll load three CSS files, seven JS files, and use a wrapper HTML.
+To use thos file, you'll load three CSS files, seven JS files, and use a wrapper HTML.
 Have a look at the source of [the simple boilerplate page] (https://ebiwd.github.io/EBI-Pattern-library/sample-site/boilerplate/blank.html).

 ### Tell me more on using this...

-For a quick start, see the HTML demos in the [EBI Pattern Library /sample-site directory] (https://github.com/ebiwd/EBI-Pattern-library/tree/gh-pages/sample-site)
+For a quick start, see the HTML demos in the [EBI Pattern Library /sample-site directory] (https://github.com/ebiwd/EBI-Pattern-library/tree/gh-pages/sample-site/boilerplate).

+For guidance or help, check out the [issue queue](https://github.com/ebiwd/EBI-Framework/issues) or contact [Ken Hawkins on the Web Development team] (https://www.ebi.ac.uk/about/people/ken-hawkins).

 ## About the framework

-This, the EBI Visual Framework, is the successor to the current EBI Compliance Theme and is targeted for an autumn 2016 release.

-The project is an enhancement atop the Compliance Theme, updating the visual styles to EBI print colours and text, modern web design best practices -- such as responsive design, and to move to a versioned framework for improved maintenance cycles.
+The project is an evolution of the 2013 EBI Compliance Theme, updatingvisual styles to better match EMBL-EBI print colours and text, modern web design best practices -- such as responsive design, and to move to a versioned framework for improved maintenance cycles.

 The first release is v1.1 -- the current EBI Compliance Theme is the v1.0.
+Version 1.2 will follow six months after this is released.

 If you're migrating an exsisting site and want to test for compatibility, [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Framework/blob/gh-pages/sample-site/migrations/testMigration.js)